linux-chenxing/linux-chenxing.org/ip/spi-nor.md

 To make things really fun we have 3 blocks each with their own clocking:

-- ISP - Clock is divided from the CPU source 432MHz clock
+- ISP - Clock is divided from the CPU source 432MHz clock, doesn't seem to care about the mux at 0x1f2070c8
 - FSP -
-- QSPI -
+- QSPI - Messing with the clkgen mux at 0x1f2070c8 can break it.